sjbennett123/polarlarp/content/pc_information.md

 **White Headband (Out of Game):** You are In Game unless you are wearing a white headband.
 NPC's can go Out of Game by placing a hand or weapon on top of their head to go out of game quickly but will be using white headbands if they are Out of Game for an extended period of time.

 **Orange Headband (Page Status):** Some players at the event cannot enter combat and are playing as a Page.
 A player playing as a Page should never be struck with a boffer weapon or a packet.
-In order to attack a Page, point a weapon or packet at the Page and state either “***I kill you, Page\*!**”**(**Death), or “***I down you, Page\***” (Bleeding Out).
+In order to attack a Page, point a weapon or packet at the Page and state either “**I kill you, Page!**”(Death), or “**I down you, Page**” (Bleeding Out).
 A player within 5 feet of the Page, may choose to defend the Page and block the attack.
-To do so, the player must state “***I defend you\***” and role-play accordingly.
-A person cannot defend a Page if they do not have a weapon, shield, or other ability to do so*.
-Encounters that are non-combat will have an orange sash on the module hook and any Adventure Cards that are non-combat will be clearly marked.*
+To do so, the player must state “**I defend you**” and role-play accordingly.
+A person cannot defend a Page if they do not have a weapon, shield, or other ability to do so.
+Encounters that are non-combat will have an orange sash on the module hook and any Adventure Cards that are non-combat will be clearly marked.

 **Wards**: All Wards must have Marshal Notes affixed to the door.